 ⇒ SUNGLASSES: There is no telling what kind of weather you will encounter at sea, but bring a pair of shades anyway!
 I assume you already have a pair of sunglasses you prefer but if you don’t, you can check out options by my favorite brand, Quay Australia, here.

 ⇒ PROTECTING LIP BALM: You’re going to be out on the salty Atlantic and no feeling is worse than salty air or water drying out your lips.
 I recommend a natural lip balm to help overcome this feat (I say natural because most unnatural products contain alcohol which actually dries your lips out more forcing you to keep repurchasing!).
 I love Nairian products which are made with natural products from the Armenian highlands.
-Click here to see which lip balm I recommend.
+Click here to shop for Nairian lip products.

 ⇒ WATERPROOF JACKET: Nothing is worse than being caught in the rain or crap weather without the proper jacket.
 You don’t need to spend an arm and a leg on a decent waterproof jacket.
 This is the one I suggest.
 And Helly Hansen is one of my favorite go-to brands ever since living in Norway.
 Click here to shop my favorite waterproof jacket.

 ⇒ WATERPROOF PHONE CASE: If you’re planning to use your phone a lot on the whale watching voyage, be sure to have your phone protected with a waterproof case.
 This is, obviously, less important on a catamaran journey than it is on a RIB boat one.
-Click here to see waterproof case options for your phone.
+Click here to buy a waterproof phone case.

 ⇒ SUNSCREEN: The Azores aren’t always a sunny destination, but the sun does come out!
 It just does it in patches.
 Be sure to keep your skin protected with a high-quality sunscreen.
-Click here to check out sunscreen options.
+Click here to buy sunscreen.

 ⇒ KLEAN KANTEEN WATER JUG: I also swear by my Klean Kanteen stainless steel water jug.
 Not every tour above includes water (the shorter ones to note), so be sure to bring your own.
 The water in the Azores is clean and drinkable and plastic sucks.
-Click here to shop my Klean Kanteen.
+Click here to shop my Klean Kanteen water jug.